The introductory computer exercise using Python and the SUND toolbox¶

 return cost

-As you can notice, we essentially do the same calculations twice.
-As you can image this scales badly if you have more datasets.
+As you can notice, we essentially do the same simulation and calculations four times.
+As you can imagine this scales badly if you have more datasets and observables.
 A better approach is to make this generalizable.

 # Calculate the cost